AFASSoftware/maquette/README.md

 * It is very lightweight (3.6Kb gzipped)
 * It allows changes to be animated
-* It is optimized for speed
+* It makes your app [easy to unit-test](https://maquettejs.org/docs/unit-testing.html)

 Visit the [website](https://maquettejs.org) for more information.